Cartan Actions of Higher Rank Abelian Groups and their Classification: Topological Cartan actions and geometric brackets

 Let $d$ denote the Riemannian distance on the manifold.
 Since for any $\gamma \in \Delta$, the distance along each $W^{\gamma}$ leaf is locally Lipschitz equivalent to the distance on the manifold, there exists $L > 0$ such that for all $\gamma \in \Delta$ and sufficiently close points $z \in W^{\gamma}(z')$, we have $L^{-1}d_{W^{\gamma}}(z,z') \le d(z,z') \le Ld_{W^{\gamma}}(z,z')$.
 Then after applying the triangle inequality, we get:

 since by construction, we may iteratively apply the triangle inequality to all legs connecting $x_{l_0}$ and $q$ and $x'$ and $p$, which contract faster than $e^{c_2k}$ and $e^{-k}$, respectively, since $c_1 > c_2, -1$.
-We may construct new disks $D_{1,k}$ and $D_{2,k}$ with sufficient transversality conditions to $\mc W^A$ connecting $a^k\cdot x$ and $a^k \cdot y$, and $a^k \cdot x'$ and $a^k \cdot q$ (note that we may not simply iterate the disks $D_1$ and $D_2$ forward, since the transversality may degenerate).
+We may construct new disks $D_{1,k}$ and $D_{2,k}$ with sufficient transversality conditions to $\mc W^A$ connecting $a^k\cdot x$ and $a^k \cdot y$, and $a^k \cdot x'$ and $a^k \cdot q$ (note that we may not simply iterate the disks $D_1$ and $D_2$ forward, { since $\mc W^A$ is not the fast foliation for $a$}, and the transversality may degenerate).
 Therefore, since each of the foliations along weights of $B$ are uniformly transverse to those of $A$, and the holonomies are Lipschitz with a uniform Lipschitz constant on sufficiently transverse discs, we arrive at a contradiction, so $p = q$.